bmanandhar/weather/README.md

 * User can access the crrent weather data of almost any city of the world by entering the city name.
 * It will display an error message if the city name entered is incorrect.
 * Currently 10 different types of data are made available including an image-icon that reflects sky condition of the city.
+* If the input box is empty, it will display an error message in the output box.
+* A reset button placed next to submit button will refresh the window to start as new.

 ### Chalenges